securingsincity/molasses/README.md

 ## To do

-- [ ] - Add support for mongo in addition to redis
+- [ ] - Add support for postgres/mysql in addition to redis
 - [ ] - Better documentation on configuration